This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask you about medical conditions you have had.
+Your healthcare provider will ask you about medical conditions you have had.
 He may ask questions about your sexual partners and practices.
-If your caregiver sees from your sexual history that you are at risk, you may need to be screened for infection from sexually transmitted infections STIs, such as chlamydia.
+If your healthcare provider sees from your sexual history that you are at risk, you may need to be screened for infection from sexually transmitted infections STIs, such as chlamydia.
 You may need any of the following tests:

 - Blood tests: These may be done to check for STIs.